 Housing over 60 airlines and processing upwards of 20 million passengers each year, Terminal 1 at Dubai International (DXB) plays a key role in the growth of the UAE’s aviation sector.
 Through a series of strategic upgrades and developmental initiatives, the terminal has continued to welcome a growing number of passengers every year.
+Terminal 1 connects to Concourse D through the airport’s Automated People Mover (APM)

 The earliest form of Terminal 1 was as a three-storey building in the 1970s.
 Even at the time, the terminal offered world-class passenger amenities, comprehensive retail, dining and sleeping areas.